Profanatica: Reunion

 In early 2001, Paul Ledney recruited two new members and resurrected Profanatica.
-Their first full-length album Profanatitas de Domonatia was released in 2007.
+Their first full-length album Profanatitas de Domonatia was released in 2007 via Hells Headbangers Records, the label which would handle the release and distribution of most of their titles for the next decade.
 In late 2007, Ledney announced that both Profanatica and Havohej were back, and that Profanatica would headline the Sacrifice of the Nazarene Child Fest Texas the following summer.
 On August 16, 2010, Profanatica released its second full-length album, Disgusting Blasphemies Against God.
 On November 26, 2013, Profanatica released their third full-length studio album, Thy Kingdom Cum.
-Profanatica released their fourth album The Curling flame of Blasphemy on July 22, 2016.
-In 2016 longtime guitarist and bassist John Gelso exited the band and was replaced by Ryan Adams.
+Profanatica released their fourth album The Curling Flame of Blasphemy on July 22, 2016.
+In 2016, longtime guitarist and bassist John Gelso exited the band and was replaced by Ryan Adams.
 The band released the EP Altar of the Virgin Whore on November 2, 2018.
+The band signed with Season of Mist and released their debut with the label entitled Rotting Incarnation of God on October 11, 2019.
+However, the band simultaneously maintained their relationship with Hells Headbangers and released two more EPs with them: 2022's Pale Fuck and 2025's Wreathed in Dead Angels.
+Profanatica's sixth full-length (and second with Season of Mist), Crux Simplex, came out on September 22, 2023.